-The Womyn’s Resource Center was established in 1990 in conjunction with the Midlife and Older Women’s Center.
-The mission of the Womyn’s Resource Center is the empowerment and growth of all women through education and mutual support.
-The Center addresses the wide range of issues that women of all ages, ethnicities, religious beliefs, and lifestyles face on a daily basis.
-The Center also addresses issues of social justice that affect not only women but men and children as well.
+The K. Della Ferguson Womyn’s Resource Center was established in 1990 in conjunction with the Midlife and Older Women’s Center.
+The mission of the Center is the empowerment and growth of all womyn through education and mutual support.
+The Center Addresses the wide range of issues that womyn of all ages, ethnicities, religious beliefs, and lifestyles face on a daily basis.
+The Center also addresses issues of social justice that affect not only womyn, but men and children as well.

-In previous years, the Womyn’s Resource Center initiated programs in a variety of areas including womyn’s health issues, sex education, holistic medicine, womyn as religious leaders and programming for Womyn’s Herstory Month.
-We intend to continue the tradition in the 2012-2013 academic year by providing programs dealing with issues including practical life skills for womyn, sexual and domestic violence, women in conflict zones, sexual exploitation and trafficking, reproductive choice, self-image, and gendered socialization.
-We always welcome new ideas about programming and encourage people to volunteer for our events, programs and activities.
+In previous years, the K. Della Ferguson Womyn’s Resource Center initiated programs in a variety of areas including womyn’s health issues, sexual education, political issues, and programming for Womyn’s Herstory Month.
+We are continuing the tradition throughout the 2017-2018 academic year by providing programs dealing with issues including sexual and domestic violence, international womyn, sexual exploitation and trafficking, reproductive choice, self-image, gendered socialization and race/ethnicity issues.
+We always welcome new ideas about programming and encourage people to volunteer for our events, programs, and activities.

 OFFICE OF STUDENT LIVING AND COLLEGE ENGAGEMENT